Full Body Workout Plan: Train 2, 3, or 4 Days a Week

 The 4-day full body plan

-Four full-body days works if you manage overlap deliberately: lighter loads per session, exercises rotated so no movement pattern is loaded heavy on consecutive sessions, and total weekly sets per muscle held to the same 10-20 range, just spread thinner.
+Four full-body days works if you manage overlap deliberately: moderate work per session, exercises rotated so the same movement is not loaded hard on consecutive days, and weekly sets kept recoverable rather than multiplied simply because another day exists.

 | Day | Emphasis |